jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - Correction column (middle)
   - Allows entry of various modifications.
 The modifications will be reflected in the "Combat Related Information" column.
   - The weapon to be used for accuracy and power can be selected in the Combat Information column.
-  - Select the class to be used for accuracy and evasion in the default class set for the weapon.
+  - Select the initial value to be used for weapon accuracy and damage in the default class set for the weapon.
   - Select the class to be used for evasion in the Combat Information column.
 - Equipment column
   - Weapons, armor, and ornaments with the "Equipped" checkbox in the item details will be displayed.